Creating handlers to receive events with IFX

-This guide is designed for developers to understand how to create event handlers within an integration to receive both asynchronous (async) and synchronous (sync) events.
+This guide helps developers learn how to build event handlers within an integration to receive both asynchronous (async) and synchronous (sync) events.

 Prerequisites